What is Purchase Price Variance (PPV) and How is It Calculated?

 Imagine you are sourcing 1,000 smartwatches for an e-commerce store, with a standard cost of $50 per watch.
 However, supply chain issues hit unexpectedly and led to an actual cost of $55 per watch.

-To calculate the variance, subtract the standard price from the actual price, then multiply by the number of units.
+To calculate the variance, apply the purchase price variance formula: subtract the standard price from the actual price, then multiply by the number of units.
 In this case, the result is $(55 - 50) × 1,000 = $5,000.

 This means you have an unfavorable price variance of $5,000.
 The PPV data indicate reduced margin and signal the need for stronger forecasting accuracy.